A Vertical Profiler May Be Right For You and Your Water Quality Needs

 How do I know if I am a potential customer for a Profiler?

-Are you concerned about staff safety?
 Many of our customers do not want their staff to be out in the body of water (like a reservoir) taking manual water measurements as a safety concern.
-The Profiler will allow for more frequent and accurate water quality monitoring and at various water depths, continuously making the data available on your desktop or on the internet.
+The Profiler will allow for more frequent and accurate water quality monitoring and at various water depths, continuously collecting and providing real-time data via a desktop or on the internet.
+In addition, the Profiler can create significant water treatment savings.
+When deployed, the Profiler enables more regulation of the intake water of a treatment plant.
+In turn, this can decrease things like how much filtering needs to take place and the amount of chemicals required in the treatment process.
+The Profiler can also provide overall savings.
+Time savings alone can translate to an ROI of as little as two years.

 Is there data visualization software available for the Profiler?